tripzilch/tripzilch.github.io/aotc/index.md

 ![Universal Rayhatcher 509](URH509-Onduidelijkheid_001.png)
 *Universal Rayhatcher 509*

 I made various projects and 1/1s using the rayhatcher technique.
-The above images are from Universal Rayhatcher, which was a collaborative project, where artists could write their own mathmatical formulas (in 512 characters) to define a 3 dimensional scene.
+Universal Rayhatcher was a collaborative project, where artists could write their own mathmatical formulas (in 512 characters) to define a 3 dimensional scene.
+The above ones are my own.
 It was a really experimental idea, but so many people put their effort into it, and it was successful beyond my wildest expectations.
+I can also show other people's contributions.

 [https://fxwho.xyz/fxhash/urh/](https://fxwho.xyz/fxhash/urh/) -- this is the main gallery page for Universal Rayhatcher